lightning/blips/blip-tap.md

 #### First Hop TAP HTLC Onion Processing

-When sending a payment that uses an outbound TAP asset HTLC as it's origin, in order for the payment succeed, the sender must place the negotiated `rfc_id` in the payload for the first hop (the liquidity provider):
+When sending a payment that uses an outbound TAP asset HTLC as it's origin, in order for the payment succeed, the sender must place the negotiated `rfq_id` in the payload for the first hop (the liquidity provider):

 - type: 75253